 You can now, with Adobe ® Photoshop ® CC CS6, easily change the color of the shape via the fill and stroke settings dropdown along the top bar of Adobe ® Photoshop ®.
 You can also fill them with gradients as well as patterns and also apply a variety of different stroke settings to the art (though sadly not including the beautiful strokes from Illustrator - perhaps for another version ?).
 They are all accessed via the custom shapes tool and the preset's panel.
 You can also fill them with images via the patterns as you can define any large image as a pattern and then select that from the dropdown panel.
 Below, the vector artwork (as a layer) can be re-colored while the CSH tool has been selected.
 The layer fill color can be set to a solid color as well as gradient and pattern.
+If you need a large selection of amazing Photoshop custom shapes then you can find 100,000 of them on this site

 You can also set the fill to "No color" and I know that sounds a little boring but actually it is very useful as you can then just use the stroke (both stroke and fill can be no fill and that can have their uses such as layers with a shadow and other effects).
 The no fill means you can create all kinds of artworks only with strokes.